8.3.1 Faculty Employment

 |Lecture or Seminar Series||$50,000||Lecture or Seminar Series||$30,000|

-The endowed chairs, professorships and fellowships will be established by the Board of Regents upon request of the institutional President and recommendation of the Chancellor only after it is assured and documented that the endowment is properly funded and that the investment strategy of the endowment, wherever held, will meet the continuing demands of the chair, professorship or fellowship.
-This assurance must address the proper mix of capital growth, income production and liquidity.
-The institution will pay from its funds such amounts as are necessary to set the salary of the holder at a level commensurate with his or her record, experience, and position in the faculty.
+Endowed chairs, professorships, and fellowships will be established by the Board of Regents upon request of the USG institution President and recommendation of the Chancellor only after confirmation that the endowment is properly funded and that the investment strategy of the endowment, wherever held, will meet the continuing demands of the chair, professorship, or fellowship.
+This assurance must address the proper mix of capital growth, income production, and liquidity.
+The USG institution will pay from its funds such amounts as are necessary to set the salary of the holder at a level commensurate with his or her record, experience, and position in the faculty.
 The endowment income will be used for salary supplementation and for other professional support of the holder of the endowed position, including assistance in the research of the holder.

-The holder of a fellowship shall be a qualified person of professorial rank (professor, associate professor, or assistant professor), without regard to tenure status (BoR Minutes, October 2008).
-The endowed fellowship will be used to provide temporary support [not to exceed one (1) academic year] of:
+The holder of a fellowship shall be a qualified person of professorial rank (professor, associate professor, or assistant professor), without regard to tenure status.
+The endowed fellowship will be used to provide temporary support, not to exceed one academic year, of:

 - Distinguished scholars who are in temporary residence at the institution while participating in planned academic programs;